 Step #2 Be Open About It with Friends & Family

 Misophonia is a real condition, don’t let anyone tell you otherwise.
 Before I realized I had misophonia, I never knew why nothing annoyed my mom, but everything annoyed me.
-Apparently, I have the same temper like my father.
+Apparently, I have the same temper as my father.
 However, I knew this wasn’t the case.

 I knew there was something causing my anger since I’m a pacifist who doesn’t even like to harm a fly.
 Once I identified and opened up about what was causing my anger to friends and family, they began to understand that sounds cause me to lose my temper.